Overview

 Coordinating organizations

-The coordinating organizations help inform the CONVERGE CDR research agenda, ensure the work and outcomes are focused to meet stakeholder needs, and provide access to their valuable expertise and networks.
+The coordinating organizations help inform the CONVERGE CDR research agenda, ensuring work and outcomes are focused to meet key needs, while also providing access to valuable expertise and networks.

 Carbon Removal Canada